jaredwelch1/Chatroom/readme.md

     Logs the current user out, disconnects the client connection to the server, and server broadcasts that the user has left to others.

+- newUser

+    usage: newUser <username> <password>

+    creates a new user with username and password

 ## To Do

 - Refactor code and create functions to handle each command instead of coding it all out inside handle data